Department of Nutrition

 Admission Requirements for the M.S. in Community Nutrition

-All applicants for the M.S.
-Degree in Community Nutrition must meet the following general requirements for admission:
+All applicants for the M.S. in Community Nutrition must meet the following general requirements for admission:

-1. Applicants must have a baccalaureate degree from a regionally accredited college or university.
+1. Baccalaureate degree from a regionally accredited college or university.

-2. Minimum academic prerequisites for admission for those without an undergraduate nutrition degree include undergraduate introduction to nutrition, anatomy & physiology I and II, organic chemistry and biochemistry.
-Applicants must also have an undergraduate statistics course.
+2. Minimum academic prerequisites for those without an undergraduate nutrition degree include undergraduate introduction to nutrition, anatomy & physiology I and II, organic chemistry, biochemistry, and an undergraduate statistics course.

-3. An undergraduate GPA of 3.0 or greater is recommended for admission.
+3. An undergraduate cumulative GPA of 3.0 or greater is recommended for admission.

 Application Policy for the M.S. in Community Nutrition - Dietetic Internship Track

-WCU MSCN students intending to pursue the Dietetic Internship Track have two application options:
+WCU MSCN students intending to pursue the Dietetic Internship Track have two application options depending on their choice of application:

-Students must have earned a Didactic Program in Dietetics (DPD) verification statement, have been accepted to the WCU M.S. in Community Nutrition program using the graduate admission requirements, and have completed 9 credits in the MSCN program.
-For Dietetic Internship track admissions, applicants must participate in the Dietetic Internship Centralized Application Service (DICAS) and D & D Digital processes, which include meeting all DICAS and D & D Digital spring match deadlines.
-Applicants are responsible for fees paid directly to DICAS and D & D as well as for the WCU graduate program application fee.
+2. For Dietetic Internship (DI) track admissions, applicants must participate in the Dietetic Internship Centralized Application Service (DICAS) which includes meeting all application deadlines.
+Applicants are responsible for fees paid directly to DICAS and the WCU graduate program application fee.

-3. WCU MSCN program graduates (These students must be enrolled in the Post-Masters Dietetic Internship Certificate program.)
+3. WCU MSCN program graduates enrolled in the Post-Masters Dietetic Internship Certificate program.

-All students must hold an undergraduate DPD verification statement to apply to the DI.
-Eligible candidates should submit the preselect application to the Dietetic Internship Director by the preselect deadline.
-If not accepted into the Dietetic Internship during the preselect process, students are eligible to participate in the regular match process through DICAS and D & D Digital.
+All students must hold an undergraduate DPD verification statement or declaration of intent and have a cumulative GPA of 3.0 to apply to the DI track.
+Eligible candidates should submit the early decision application to the Dietetic Internship Director by the application deadline.
+If not accepted into the Dietetic Internship during the early decision process, students are eligible to participate in Option 1 (Traditional DICAS application).

 Admission to the MSCN does not guarantee admission to the Dietetic Internship Track.